Country Living in a Cariboo Valley

 How to Take Care of Pruning Shears

-Before storing the pruning shears, wipe moisture, dirt, and sap from the blades with a clean rag.
-If the sap is difficult to remove, rub those spots with dry steel wool.
+Before storing the pruning shears, wipe any moisture, dirt, grease, grime, or sap from the blades with a clean rag using a smooth motion.
+If the sap is difficult to remove, use steel wool and really rub those spots down.
+Here’s where you can get dry steel wool.

 If there are any rust spots on the blades, you can rub those areas with dry steel wool as well.
 A drop of oil on the pivot point will keep the blades moving smoothly.